ironvietman/my_lucas_kanade/README.md

 # my_lucas_kanade
 My implementation of the Lucas Kanade method.
-This code was written as a method for me to become familiar with python and some of its libraries.
+This code was written as a way for me to become familiar with Python and some of its libraries.

 # Requirements
 - Python 2.7.x